 |Nov.
 26, 1844||Philip NEWELL||Bachelor||The Dock||Ann BUTLER||Spinster||Clarke’s Beach||Johnstone Vicars||James NEWELL, John BUTLER|

 Based on the date of his marriage this Philip would have almost certainly have been born prior to 1826 so definitely not Philip son of John.
 The fact that Philip was a witness to a Methodist marriage in Clarkes Beach and married a girl from Clarles Beach suggest that his leanings might have been more Methodist than C of E. My original research list Philip’s children as John and George.
-In my original research I indicated that Philip inherited the western most section (1/4) of the land his father had.
+I also had a note in my original working files that indicated that Philip’s land went to a Batten.

-James Newell who died in 1898 at age 82, which indicates he was born c, 1814 (2 years before Richard), is another good candidate for a son of James.
+James Newell who died in 1898 at age 82, which indicates he was born c, 1814 (2 years before Richard), is a good candidate for a son of James.